4 Tummy Time Tips from a Pediatric Physical Therapist

 If you’re a new parent, tummy time can seem daunting at first, especially when your baby starts screaming as soon as they are placed on their belly.
 But it’s so important to help your little one meet developmental milestones.
 Once your baby starts being able to roll over on their own from back to stomach, we recommend moving them from their bassinet into a crib with a breathable Newton Crib Mattress (in case they end up flipping in the middle of the night).
 Any questions?
 You can find more information at The Movement Mama Blog.

 If you’re still struggling with tummy time, check out Kailee’s Ultimate Guide to Tummy Time here.
-And if you’re concerned because they’re rolling to their belly at night (but can’t yet roll to their back), you can find a step-by-step guide to success with rolling here (this paragraph and link to be added later).
+And if you’re concerned because they’re rolling to their belly at night (but can’t yet roll to their back), you can find a step-by-step guide to success with rolling here.

 Kailee is a Pediatric Physical Therapist + Mama of 2 based in Kansas City.
 Her mission is to prevent developmental delay by empowering parents toward purposeful play.
 You can find her on Instagram @themovementmama